 25. Get a National Park Pass

-National Park passes cost $80, and are good for one year.
+I highly recommend getting a National Park Pass.
+They cost $80 and are good for one year.

 If you visit the National Parks a few times a year, the pass will pay for itself rather quickly.